Blind or visual impairment

 Through the post

 You can let us know how you’d like to get mail from us.
-Just tell us at a branch or give us a call.
+Just tell us at a branch, give us a call or you can now choose your support options via the ‘Your profile’ menu in our Online Banking or Mobile Banking app.

 We can send you things like statements and most of our letters in: